 When Evaluation BASIC powers up it displays the following banner message.
 The user may then enter the "SIZE" command to display the amount of RAM area "free" for user program storage.
 (The amount of free RAM given in the following examples is dependent on system configuration).

-The revision D.1.8 and subsequent versions of Development POWER BASIC report memory usage in hexadecimal.
+TM990 BASIC REV. X.n.m

+\READY SIZE

-TM990 BASIC REV. X.n.m \READY SIZE PRGM: 18 BYTES VARS: 0 BYTES FREE: 3564 BYTES (SIZE numbers will depend on system configuration)
+(SIZE numbers will depend on system configuration)

 The user may then enter the following program: